XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 When integrity fails, good systems become rotten.
 Do you not agree?

-It is to your integrity, and the integrity of Justice Kelly and Dr Gruen, too, that I make this appeal.
+It is to your integrity, and the integrity of Justice Kenny and Dr Gruen, too, that I make this appeal.
 I am fully aware that you are free to decide whatever you wish -- the Electoral Act is written such that you are practically unconstrained in this matter.

 I ask you this: if the AEC and the ABS were wrong about the AEC's testing methodology, how would you know?
 Surely you realize that it is possible that the AEC is mistaken somehow -- that we are all fallible, and our ideas are fallible?
 Institutions like the AEC, and methods like the one the AEC use, are based on ideas that were thought-up by people, and are therefore fallible.

-Justice Kelly and Dr Gruen, do you also realize this?
+Justice Kenny and Dr Gruen, do you also realize this?
 That there are no infallible humans, no infallible institutions, and no infallible ideas?

 Mr Rogers, if it is possible to be wrong, what does it mean to have integrity in the face of potentially being wrong, and thus potentially making progress?
 Should one take the path of honesty and truth-seeking, or should one take the path of enforcing authority through baseless claims, evasion, and dismissal?
 If you have some other path to take, is it not one of honesty and truth-seeking?
 Surely you would not advocate a path that is dishonest and avoids the truth?
-Perhaps Justice Kelly has some insight on this; I understand that judges often have some experience in these matters.
+Perhaps Justice Kenny has some insight on this; I understand that judges often have some experience in these matters.

 Now, let us return to the matter of the accuracy of the AEC's testing methodology.
 Dr Gruen, are you done calculating those probabilities?